bravoprochu/poligon/README.md

-# Poligon
+# Poligon - TRAINING

+# Logs module

+- singleton, can be injected on dataFactory services
+- can store system info logs; http response errors..

-## Ident/Auth module
+# Ident/Auth module

+## Login/register modal component

+- canLoad for lazy loaded modules ,
+- canActivate for routes identity requred

+isLoggedIn checks.
+Force login dialog if not..

+## JWT (json web token) based authentication/authorisation

+- every 1s checks token's expiration_date (auto logout if invalid)
+- creates basic user-status component

-## Indicator service = (progress bar component)
+# Indicator service = (progress bar component)

-## color range module
+# color range module

-1. Color labels that can be used to color style any element
+## Color labels that can be used to color style any element

-a) setting - adding/removing/modifying value ranges e.g.
+1. setting - adding/removing/modifying value ranges e.g.
    0 - 100 ("red")
    100 - 150.5 ("blue")
    150.5 - 300 ("green")

-b) can be used by getting color by value (second value is default color if out of range) and setting it to visualise data (numbers)
+2. can be used by getting color by value (second value is default color if out of range) and setting it to visualise data (numbers)

 ```
   setBgColor(price: number): string {